Acupuncture for the Treatment of Overactive Bladder

 The Department of Obstetrics and Gynecology at Oregon Health and Science University in Portland verified the hypothesis that acupuncture could successfully treat women who experienced OAB.
 The study appeared in ‘Obstetrics and Gynecology’ in 2005.

-The subjects completed questionnaires about the ways that incontinence was affecting their lives, and also had to keep a diary of the instances in which they urinated.
-The researchers were looking for the number of incontinent episodes within a 72-hour period of time.
+The subjects completed questionnaires about the ways that incontinence was affecting their lives and also had to keep a diary of the instances in which they urinated.
+The researchers were looking for the number of incontinent episodes within 72 hours.
 The researchers also sought to determine how urgent the call was to urinate, how often the subjects urinated, how much their bladders could hold, and the maximum amount the subjects urinated.

-Both groups improved their scores pertaining to urinary distress and how incontinence affected their lives.
+Both groups improved their scores regarding urinary distress and how incontinence affected their lives.
 For the acupuncture group, the improvement was 54% compared to 30%.

 Preface to Acupuncture Treatments for OAB